 The Woman’s Board has had a remarkable history of partnership with the Medical Center, supporting its educational programs and the quality care provided at Rush.
-Through the support of two gift shops within the hospital, the Fashion Show, the Spring Luncheon, and by the personal financial contributions of Woman’s Board members, funds have been raised for scholarships and for programs in nursing, social services, the Rush Day School, and epilepsy education.
+Through the support of two gift shops within the hospital, the Fall Benefit, the Spring Luncheon, and by the personal financial contributions of Woman’s Board members, funds have been raised for scholarships and for programs in nursing, social services, the Rush Day School, and epilepsy education.

 Through the years, the mission and vision of the Woman’s Board has been steadfast, and its members remain committed in their support of Rush University Medical Center.